tanberry/learnings/gitmagic.md

 Below are the steps for setting up your own local working directory, and then committing your changes back to the upstream, original repository.

 ### Step 1.
 Setting up your local repo
-1. Fork repo
+1. Fork the upstream repo
-2. Clone repo
+2. Clone the forked repo, to create a local working copy, using these commands:
    1. In your terminal, create a new directory for the local repo using `mkdir <name-of-dir>`
    2. Initialize git in that directory using `git init`

-6. Go to the upstream repo, click `< >Code` and then select **Clone** from the drop-down menu.
+   3. Go to the upstream repo, click `< >Code` and then select **Clone** from the drop-down menu.

-8. Select HTTPs, and copy the URL for the repo, using the "copy" icon.
+   4. Select HTTPs, and copy the URL for the repo, using the "copy" icon.

-7. Then run: `git clone <the URL you copied>`
+   5. Then in your terminal run: `git clone <the URL you copied>`

-8. Set remote as origin: `git remote add origin https://github.com/<repo name>`
+8. Set your remote repo (the forked one) as origin: `git remote add origin https://github.com/<repo name>`
+9. Set the upstream repo to point to the repo that you forked: `git remote add upstream git://github.com/user/repo.git`

+Note: refer to this [great article](https://www.bogotobogo.com/DevOps/SCM/Git/GitHub_Fork_Clone_Origin_Upstream.php) to learn more about origin vs upstream.

 ### Step 2.
 Daily workflow